ContinuumIO/ui-coding-challenge/README.md

 ## Technologies

-We ask that you implement the game using [SCSS](http://sass-lang.com/), but you may otherwise choose the libraries you like.
+We ask that you implement the game using Javascript (ES6) or [Typescript](https://www.typescriptlang.org/) and [SCSS](http://sass-lang.com/) but you may otherwise choose the libraries you like.

-Bonus points for using [Typescript](https://www.typescriptlang.org/).

 ## Setup